-We have made several adjustments to our format and rules, with the goal of preserving the friendly, local atmosphere of the Ranch Roundup and leveling competition.
-Please send us a message if you have any questions .
+We have made several adjustments to our format and rules, with the goal of leveling competition and preserving the friendly, local atmosphere of the Ranch Roundup.
+Please send us a message if you have any questions.
 Thanks!

 New Open Division

-- Open Division added to these classes: Ranch Cutting, Ranch Trail, Ranch Riding and Ranch Reining.
-The other division in these classes will be referred to as Limited Amateur.
+- An Open Division has been added to these four classes: Ranch Cutting, Ranch Trail, Ranch Riding and Ranch Reining.
+The other division in these classes will be referred to as Amateur.

 - Open competition is usually for the most experienced exhibitors, trainers and professional horsemen but many amateur and youth members can be tough competitors as well.